andrewrgoss/andrewrgoss.com/content/resources.md

 <hr>

 #### Beginner’s Resources to Learn Programming Languages
-This blog post details some important programming languages and offers numerous links for learning more about each one.<br>
+This blog post details some important programming languages and offers numerous links for learning more about each.<br>
 <a href="https://blog.vodien.com/beginners-resources-to-learn-programming-languages" target="_blank">blog.vodien.com/beginners-resources-to-learn-programming-languages</a>

 #### Bento